-Low Tire Possible Customer Action Required

-Pressure Customer Action Kequired

-cause

-Warning Light

-Solid Warning Tire(s) 1.
-Check your tire pressure to

-Light under-inflated ensure tires are properly inflated;

-refer to Inflating your tires in

-this chapter.

-2. After inflating your tires to the

-manufacturer's recommended

-inflation pressure as shown on the

-Tire Label (located on the edge of

-driver's door or the B-Pillar), the

-vehicle must be driven for at least

-two minutes over 20 mph (32

-km/h) before the light will turn

-OFF.

-Spare tire in Your temporary spare tire is in

-use use.
-Repair the damaged road

-wheel/tire and reinstall it on the

-vehicle to restore system

-functionality.
-For a description on

-how the system functions, refer to

-When your temporary spare tire

-is installed in this section.

-TPMS If your tires are properly inflated

-malfunction and your spare tire is not in use

-and the light remains ON, have the

-system inspected by your

-authorized dealer.
+Low Tire Pressure Warning Light Possible cause Customer Action Required Solid Warning Light Tire(s) under-inflated Check your tire pressure to ensure tires are properly inflated; refer to Inflating your tires in this chapter.
+After inflating your tires to the manufacturer's recommended inflation pressure as shown on the Tire Label (located on the edge of driver's door or the B-Pillar), the vehicle must be driven for at least two minutes over 20 mph (32 km/h) before the light will turn OFF.
+Spare tire in use Your temporary spare tire is in use.
+Repair the damaged road wheel/tire and reinstall it on the vehicle to restore system functionality.
+For a description on how the system functions, refer to When your temporary spare tire is installed in this section.
+TPMS malfunction If your tires are properly inflated and your spare tire is not in use and the light remains ON, contact your authorized dealer as soon as possible.

 Low Tire Pressure Warning Light Possible cause Customer Action Required Flashing Warning Light Spare tire in use Your temporary spare tire is in use.
 Repair the damaged road wheel and re-mount it on the vehicle to restore system functionality.
 For a description of how the system functions under these conditions, refer to When your temporary spare tire is installed in this section.
-TPMS malfunction If your tires are properly inflated and your spare tire is not in use and the TPMS warning light is still ON, have the system inspected by your authorized dealer.
+TPMS malfunction If your tires are properly inflated and your spare tire is not in use and the TPMS warning light still flashes, contact your authorized dealer as soon as possible.